SIMPATICOProject/CDV/cdv-server/consent-manager/doc/deployment.md

 -   `git clone <Git repository path>/CDV.git`

-Move in the specific CDV module folder
+Move in the specific cdv-server folder

--   `cd CDV`
+-   `cd cdv-server`

 In this folder you will find the CDV modules subfolders.
 In order to create all war packages please run the following command: